ondrejkriz/AI-reels-generator/README.md

 # AI reels generator

-Production-friendly MVP for generating original vertical "Did you know...?" short videos for YouTube Shorts, TikTok, and Instagram Reels.
+Modular pipeline for generating original vertical "Did you know...?" short videos for YouTube Shorts, TikTok, and Instagram Reels.

 The project is designed as a local-first, API-optional pipeline.
 It can run in `dry-run` mode without external API keys and still produce scripts, scene plans, prompts, subtitles, metadata, and JSON reports.